 Sewing Machine Fun is reader-supported!
 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 If you’re a newbie to embroidery or quilting, sorting through manufacturer specs for a huge variety of sewing machines can be daunting if you’re not familiar with the terms!
 To help you out, I’ll review the pros and cons of some of the best sewing machines for embroidery and quilting and walk you through features that you’ll want to look at before making your purchase.
-Then you can feel equipped choosing the machine that’s going to best meet your crafty needs.
+Then you can feel equipped to choose the machine that’s going to best meet your crafty needs.

 Let’s get started!